badboy/git2-commit-rs/README.md

 * `tag`: Always annotated
 * `push`: Only existing remotes and branches or tags.
 Branches or tags are detected.
 * `branch`: Only listing branches (listing remote branches possible)
+* `clone`: A simple clone is possible.
+No fancy options though.
+Target directory can be specified.